MieszkoGulinski/mieszkogulinski.github.io/src/short-introduction-to-sql-indexes.md

 Some database engines (at least [PostgreSQL](https://www.postgresql.org/docs/current/indexes-expressional.html) and [SQLite](https://www.sqlite.org/lang_createindex.html)) support indexes on expressions, which can be used in such cases.

-### Automatic index creation
+## Automatic index creation

 Database engines can automatically add an index to a column, but the rules for this are different for different DBMS.
-For example, PostgreSQL automatically adds an index to the primary key column, and the columns marked UNIQUE.
+For example, PostgreSQL automatically adds an index to the primary key column, and the columns marked `UNIQUE`.
 It's necessary to check the documentation of the DBMS used.

 Also, database ORMs may or may not automatically add indexes to foreign keys.
 That's why it's necessary to check the documentation of the ORM used, and explicitly mark a column as indexed where necessary.

-### What indexes are already added to a table?
+## What indexes are already added to a table?

 In PostgreSQL, to check if a column in a given table is already indexed, in the `psql` CLI, use `\d table_name` command to obtain information about a table.
 List of indexes will be shown below the list of columns.